 So which should you choose?

-Don’t worry; this article covers everything you need to know and more.
+Don’t worry; this article covers everything you need to know about these two types of leaf blowers and more.

 Now, let’s power through this article.
 It’s sure going to be a blast!
 Pun definitely intended.